What is Coordination and Subordination?

 There are three ways to connect sentences using coordination:

-- Use a FANBOYS word (coordinating conjunction for, and, nor, but, or, yet, so) between two I Independent Clauses (IC, FANBOYS, IC.)
+- Use a FANBOYS word (coordinating conjunction for, and, nor, but, or, yet, so) between two independent clauses (IC, FANBOYS, IC).

 Ex: She came early, and she opened the store.

 2. Use a semicolon if the two sentences are closely related.

 Ex: I entered the library; she was already there.